Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 Should I use BIC or IBAN?

-While an IBAN provides data about your individual account, the BIC code (SWIFT) the bank your account is held at.
+While an IBAN provides information about your individual account, the BIC (SWIFT) code identifies the bank where your account is held.
 Countries that use the IBAN system will ask for both codes.